Battle for Height 776: Controversies

 The battle embarrassed Russian military officials, who attempted to downplay or conceal the casualties they had suffered.
 Senior military leaders (including Marshal of the Russian Federation Igor Sergeyev, VDV commander General Georgy Shpak, and the commander of federal forces in Chechnya, General Gennady Troshev) initially insisted that only 31 of their men were killed in the battle and denied the unofficial rumours of 86 dead.
 Sergey Yastrzhembsky, Russian President Vladimir Putin's spokesman on Chechnya, also claimed 31 fatalities were "the total losses of that company for several days".
 After days of denials, Russian officials eventually admitted the losses, some of them apparently caused by friendly fire from their own artillery.
 Russian newspapers reported that Marshal Sergeyev had ordered the losses to be covered up, as the loss came just a week after 25 men from the 76th Airborne Division were killed in another battle in Chechnya.
 Even after the figure of "at least 85" killed has been confirmed by Sergeyev, VDV deputy commander Nikolai Staskov said they were killed over four days, from 29 February to 3 March.
 According to one source, "unofficially the losses sustained by Russian paratroopers on 1 March are blamed [by the Russian command] on the decision of the Eastern group's commander Gen. Sergey Makarov and the VDV tactical group's commander Aleksandr Lentsov."
 The final figure ultimately stood at 84.
 However the total Russian strength and the losses among the other Russian units operating in the area of Ulus-Kert were never officially disclosed.

 In the first days after the battle, Gen. Troshev said 1,000 rebel fighters were involved.
 This figure was subsequently raised to 1,500–2,000 by Yastrzhembsky and eventually to 2,500 by Troshev.
 However, according to a statement by Colonel General Valery Manilov, first deputy chief of the Russian General Staff, there were only 2,500 to 3,500 separatist fighters left in all of Chechnya at this time.
 According to Yastrzhembsky on 6 March, some 70 rebels had laid down their arms at what he called a "pocket" at Selmentausen, while "up to 1,000 might have succeeded in escaping".
 The very first Russian official statements mentioned the death of 100 Chechen fighters at the price of 31 Russian soldiers.
 According to the article in Krasnaya Zvezda (Red Star), the official newspaper of the Russian Ministry of Defense, separatist casualties in the Argun Gorge area totaled approximately 400 dead, including 200 bodies allegedly found at Height 776.
-However, the official federal estimate was later raised to about 500 enemy dead, according to the Russian government website, and in 2008 the state-controlled English-language TV station Russia Today spoke even of over 700 fighters killed there.
+However, the official federal estimate was later raised to about 500 enemy dead, according to the Russian government website.